 MUSIC, DRAMA AND THE ARTS

-With take up every year for Drama GSCE and A level drama provision is inventive here – there are annual form plays in which every year group writes, produces and presents, and at the end of the summer term every year the lower school timetable is suspended to explore a explore a cross curricular theme.
+With take up every year for drama GSCE and A level, drama provision is inventive here – there are annual form plays in which every year group writes, produces and presents, and at the end of the summer term every year the lower school timetable is suspended to explore a explore a cross curricular theme.
 At the end of the week the girls write monologues based on what they have learned that are then written into a play by a local playwright.
 The following week the play is cast, rehearsed and performed two days later to an invited audience.

-Results this year were GSCES: 24% Grade 9, 47% Grades 8-9, 65% Grades 7-9 and 100% pass rate.
-A Levels: 36% A*, 58% A*-A, 84% A*-B, and an astounding 45% of the girls are trying out for Oxbridge.
-If you’re thinking of sending your daughter, check out the Academic and Non-Academic scholarships at both 11+, 13+ and 16+ entry level – they include creative arts, drama, music, sports and all-rounder scholarships.
+Results this year were as follows.
+GSCES: 28% Grade 9, 49% Grades 8-9, 68% Grades 7-9, and 100% pass rate.
+A Levels: 55% A*, 70% A*-A, 82% A*-B, and an astounding 45% of the girls are trying out for Oxbridge.
+If you’re thinking of sending your daughter, check out the academic and non-academic scholarships at 11+, 13+ and 16+ entry level – they include creative arts, drama, music, sports and all-rounder scholarships.
 Bursaries are also available.

-In the senior years, common rooms and facilities are shared by boarders and day girls, and day girls can stay for prep during the week and often sleepover at short notice.
+In the senior years, common rooms and facilities are shared by both boarders and day girls, and day girls can stay for prep during the week and often sleepover at short notice.
 Unusually there are mixed-aged bedrooms at Wychwood, which in many ways makes sense for the girls to mix this way, with older ones supporting the younger like ‘big sisters’ and the children learning to make friends outside their peer groups.

 In terms of interiors, the junior boarding rooms are pretty standard I’d say – large, multi-bed, and with the usual pine/plyboard bedroom furniture.

 In a nod to the equal emphasis now placed on wellbeing and brainpower, there are now two Deputy Heads at Wychwood – one for pastoral and one for academics.

-Often when I come to this question I scratch my head as many schools remain stubbornly traditional in approach – but Wychwood is definitely not one of them!
+Often when I come to this question I scratch my head as many schools remain stubbornly traditional in approach – but Wychwood is definitely not one of them.
 The school’s size makes catering to individuality its core promise, so it’s no surprise that kids can do some very funky subjects.
 GSCEs are possible in Astronomy, Photography and Psychology, and for A levels they can offer almost any language.
 In recent years, Farsi, Hebrew, Latin, Greek and Mandarin have all been taught.

 WORD ON THE GROUND

-THE MUDDY VERDICT:
+THE MUDDY VERDICT

-Good for: Excellent for children who have fallen through the cracks in big beast schools and are looking for nurturing, positive alternative –Wychwood is a place, as one girl put it, where it’s ‘cool to be yourself’.
+GOOD FOR: Excellent for children who have fallen through the cracks in big beast schools and are looking for nurturing, positive alternative –Wychwood is a place, as one girl put it, where it’s ‘cool to be yourself’.
 Flexi-boarding provision makes it a particularly good option as children go up the school, with Oxford on the doorstep.

-Not for: The claustrophobic!
+NOT FOR: The claustrophobic!
 It’s a small, intimate site and with such a small cohort there’s not much privacy to be had.
 There’s not a huge amount of exercise on the curriculum so super-sporties might be frustrated and the general vibe here is about teamwork rather than winning – competitive kids and tiger parents be warned.